 • Disbursement of funds from KARI to ICRAF has had its share of problems.
-Payment to ICRAF has been delayed for more than year.
-However, this did not affect implementation of activities since there was a contractual agreement between the two participating institutions.
+Payment to ICRAF has been delayed for more than one of the implementation of activities since there was a contractual agreement between the two participating institutions.

 2.7 Technical Assistance and Training